BRKon123/incident/README.md

    ```
 2. The AI-related imports are implemented lazily to ensure standard functionality works without these additional dependencies.
 3. Be aware that we are currently using a nearly 3gb model, so please don't use txt input files unless you want the model to start downloading automatically

+Our design and use of a factory parser means that all you have to do to change parsers is change the schedule argument from schedule.json to schedule.txt:

+python src/main.py --schedule=schedule.txt \
+ --overrides=overrides.json \
+ --from='2023-11-17T17:00:00Z' \
+ --until='2023-12-01T17:00:00Z'
+--output="output.json" (optional, output.json is default value)

 ### Scheduling